 Injuries commonly sustained by patrons at theme and amusement parks include:

-You may be able to claim compensation for injuries that occur at a theme park, amusement park, leisure park, adventure park, water park or trampoline park if they were caused by someone else’s negligence or carelessness.
+You may be able to claim compensation for injuries that occur at a theme park, show, amusement park, leisure park, adventure park, water park or trampoline park if they were caused by someone else’s negligence or carelessness.
 Simply injuring yourself while on a park’s premises does not automatically entitle you to be paid compensation for your injuries.

 Amusement parks are required to have systems in place to regularly:

 If a venue fails to do any of these things, and someone is killed or injured as a result, they will be liable to compensate the victim or the victim’s family for their injuries.
 On the other hand, if a venue can show that it adhered to proper procedures and took all reasonable steps to prevent risk of injury and someone was still harmed, a court may find they are not liable.

 Examples: Jeff is riding a roller coaster at a theme park when his restraint becomes loose and he falls from the ride sustaining severe injuries.
 Because the amusement park failed to maintain the restraint system on the roller-coaster properly, it is liable to compensate Jeff for his injuries.

 Johnny is particularly short and is intent on riding the roller-coaster.
 Although he is much smaller than the height requirement, he sneaks through the line and boards the roller-coaster while the attendant is assisting another rider to board.
 While the ride is in motion, Johnny is thrown around within his seat and sustains whiplash injuries as well as bruises to his body.
 Johnny may not be able to claim compensation because he knowingly contravened safety rules.

 Fiona was running toward her favourite ride when she trips on her shoelace and falls on her arm, fracturing her wrist.
 Fiona is unable to claim compensation from the amusement park as her injury was not caused by any negligence on its part.